shwetaantil21/Video-Call-Website/README.md

 ## Features

-- **Video Calls**: Users can initiate video calls by providing a room name and their name.
+- **Video Calls**: Users can initiate video calls by providing a room number and their name.

 ## Technologies Used